manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Escaping.md

 ## Using MySQL drivers

-MySQL drivers offer escaping functions (e.g., `mysqli_real_escape_string` in PHP or `conn.escape_string` in Python), but they only escape certain characters.
+MySQL drivers provide escaping functions (e.g., `mysqli_real_escape_string` in PHP or `conn.escape_string` in Python), but they only escape specific characters.
-You will still need to add escaping for the characters from the above list that are not escaped by the respective functions.
+You will still need to add escaping for the characters from the previously mentioned list that are not escaped by their respective functions.
-Since these functions will escape backslash for you, you only need to add one backslash.
+Because these functions will escape the backslash for you, you only need to add one backslash.

-This also applies for the drivers that support (client-side) prepared statements.
-For example for PHP PDO prepared statements, you need to add a backslash for `$` character:
+This also applies to drivers that support (client-side) prepared statements.
+For example, with PHP PDO prepared statements, you need to add a backslash for the `$` character:

 ```php
 $statement = $ln_sph->prepare( "SELECT * FROM index WHERE MATCH(:match)");